nvp85/dicts_aggregator/README.md

 # dicts_aggregator

 It's a web application that provides a unified interface for word lookup across multiple online dictionaries, using their APIs.
-Currently, it supports 3 dictionaries: Oxford, Yandex, and Free Dictionary.
+Currently, it supports 3 dictionaries: ~Oxford~(they don't provide free API anymore), Yandex, and Free Dictionary.
 Crafted with Django and powered by PostgreSQL for my own use as a language learning tool.

 ## Technologies
 Python 3.7+